Skip to main content

 What This Means for Cook County Residents

-Cook, Minnesota has received an Air Quality Grade of A (92/100) based on a decade of EPA monitoring data.
+Cook, Minnesota has received an Air Quality Grade of A (92/100) based on a decade of monitoring data from the EPA's air quality monitoring program.
 The current median AQI of 13 falls in the "Good" range.

 Encouragingly, air quality here has been improving, with the median AQI dropping by 10 points over the monitoring period.
 This trend suggests continued investment in emission controls and cleaner energy.